RajAshish31/RajAshish31/README.md

 RajAshish31/RajAshish31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-# 💫 About Me:
-🔭 I’m currently working on Statistics in my Masters of Science<br>👯 I’m looking to collaborate on Data Analytics and Data Science projects<br>🤝 I’m looking for help with Jobs in Data Analytics and Data Science<br>🌱 I’m currently learning Statistics and Pursuing my M.Sc in Data Science

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/rajashish27)